 Any products manufactured or distributed by us or on our behalf pursuant to FDA approvals are subject to continuing regulation by the FDA, including requirements for record-keeping, reporting of adverse experiences with the biologic or drug, and submitting biological product deviation reports to notify the FDA of unanticipated changes in distributed products.
-Manufacturers are required to register their facilities with the FDA and certain state agencies, and are subject to periodic announced or unannounced inspections by the FDA and certain state agencies for compliance with cGMP requirements, which impose certain quality processes, manufacturing controls and documentation requirements upon us and our third-party manufacturers in order to ensure that the product is safe, has the identity and strength, and meets the quality, purity and potency characteristics that it purports to have.
-In November 2013, the Drug Quality and Security Act, or DQSA, became law and establishes requirements to facilitate the tracing of prescription drug and biological products through the supply distribution chain.
+Manufacturers are required to register their facilities with the FDA and certain state agencies, and are subject to periodic announced or unannounced inspections by the FDA and certain state agencies for compliance with cGMP requirements, which impose certain quality processes, manufacturing controls and documentation requirements upon us and our third- party manufacturers in order to ensure that the product is safe, has the identity and strength, and meets the quality, purity and potency characteristics that it purports to have.
+In November 2013, the Drug Quality and Security Act, or DQSA, became law and establishes requirements that are being of prescription drug and biological products through the supply distribution chain.
 This law includes a number of new requirements that are being implemented over time and require us to devote additional resources to satisfy these requirements, including serializing the product and using new technology and data storage to electronically trace the product from manufacturer to dispenser.
 If our products are not covered by the serialization and tracing requirements of the DQSA, they may be subject to state pedigree and traceability requirements.
 We cannot be certain that we or our present or future suppliers will be able to comply with the cGMP and other FDA regulatory requirements.
-If our present or future suppliers are not able to comply with these requirements, the FDA may halt our clinical trials, refuse to approve any BLA, force us to recall a product from distribution, shut down manufacturing operations or withdraw approval of the applicable BLA.
-Noncompliance with cGMP or other requirements can result
+If our present or future suppliers are not able to comply with these requirements, he FDA regulatory requirements.
+If our present or future suppliers are not able to comply with these requirements to approve any BLA.
+Force us to recall a product from distribution, shut down manufacturing operations or withdraw approval of the applicable BLA